 DIFFERENTIAL AND SINGLE-ENDED OPERATION

-Although the AD8175 has fully differential inputs and outputs, it can also be operated in a single-ended fashion.
-Single-ended and differential configurations are discussed below, along with implications on gain, impedances, and terminations.
+Although the AD8178 has fully differential inputs and outputs, it can also be operated in single-ended fashion.
+Single-ended and differential configurations are discussed in the following sections, along with implications on gain, impedances, and terminations.

 Differential Input